JanssenProject/home/development.md

 As a first step, let's create schema and users.

-- Log into MySQL using `root` user (or any other user with sufficient privileges)
+- Log into MySQL

   ```
-  sudo mysql root
+  sudo mysql
   ```

 - Create new database(schema) for Janssen